Your child’s day case assessment at the Children’s Neuromuscular Centre

 This page explains about your child’s day case assessment at the Children’s Neuromuscular Centre and what to expect when your child comes to Great Ormond Street Hospital (GOSH).

 You should allow the whole morning for your child’s appointment.
 You will need to bring a packed lunch and drinks for yourself and anyone else accompanying your child.
-Alternatively, you might want to buy refreshments on the day from one of the eating facilities at Great Ormond Street Hospital or in the local area.
+Alternatively, you might want to buy refreshments on the day from the Lagoon at GOSH or a café in the local area.

 Please also bring the following:

 - Their bottle or feeding cup plus some food and drink

 - Spare nappies or pads and a change of clothes

 - Any medicines that your child uses regularly (including inhalers)